Wolverine971/9takes/src/blog/people/movie-stars/Arnold-Schwarzenegger.md

 	/>
 </div>

-Arnold Schwarzenegger is a well-known actor, politician, and bodybuilder.
-He is driven by success and achievement, making him a perfect example of an Enneagram Type 3: The Achiever.
+<p class="firstLetter">Arnold Schwarzenegger is a well-known actor, politician, and bodybuilder.
+He is driven by success and achievement, making him a perfect example of an Enneagram Type 3: The Achiever.</p>

 ## Success and Achievement-Oriented